TUNE INTO OUR PODCAST 'BEYOND THE SMILE' ON SPOTIFY OR APPLE PODCASTS LISTEN NOW

 Certain aspects of your smile do come from your parents, with researchers discovering that having parents with poor dental health could predispose you to the same issues.

 But what about orthodontic issues?
-If you have crooked teeth, it's likely you have your parents to blame.
-For example, you may have inherited your mom's jaw, but with your dad's large teeth.
-But just what exactly is hereditary and what's not?
+If you have crooked teeth, you likely have your parents to blame.
+For example, you may have inherited your mom’s jaw but with your dad’s large teeth.
+But what exactly is hereditary and what’s not?

-The size of your jaw and teeth are inherited from your parents, including spacing and overcrowding.
-Chances are, that if one of your parents had braces, you will too.
+The size of your jaw and teeth is inherited from your parents, including spacing and overcrowding.
+Chances are that if one of your parents had braces, you will too.
 However, what is unique to you is your oral health.
-Obviously, there are certain factors what will be influenced by your parents, but just because your parents suffer from tooth decay doesn't necessarily mean you will too, although the risk is still there.
+Obviously, certain factors will be influenced by your parents, but just because your parents suffer from tooth decay doesn’t necessarily mean you will too, although the risk is still there.
 However, you and you alone are responsible for your oral care, which is why regular brushing and check-ups with your dentist and hygienist are so vital to ensure a healthy, bright smile.

 I have only good things to say!
 That’s my honest opinion of the whole process.